 When prospective clients are searching for a web designer to build the website of the dreams, they’re going to want to look for a designer whose style and personality matches the type of website the client is looking for.

-So, finally, what exactly is a brand identity for a freelancer?
+So, finally, what exactly is a brand identity for a web designer?
 What should it include?

 If your design work and personal style is well represented by bright colors, bold fonts, etc., your website might be very appealing to, for example, an independent fruit drink company looking to market their products with a vibrant, fruity theme.
 They’ll probably be more drawn to your brand style than to a designer whose website uses an elegant, traditional black and white color scheme with a logo written in calligraphy.